 As I was hurrying through my morning routine one day, I got a yank on my sweater: “Mommy?
 I need to ask you a question…” “OK…” I half-heartedly answered as I simultaneously curled my hair and gulped some lukewarm tea.

 My daughter evaluated me for a beat, then said, “Never mind.
-You’ll just say no.” And she walked downstairs.
+You’ll say no.” And she walked downstairs.
 Then the guilt set in.
-I put down the hot curling iron and the tea, and focused on her for a moment.
+I put down the hot curling iron and the tea and focused on her for a moment.
 (In the end, I did say no, because the question involved taking an expensive electronic toy to school.)

 But after she was on the bus that day, and I was on my way to work, I took a moment to think about how she answered her own question.
 She knew.
 Even at 6, she could see how scattered I was.
-I’m 40+ years older than her – why didn’t I didn’t see it?
+I’m 40+ years older than her – why didn’t I do it?
 Not acceptable.

-When I heard questions like, “Mommy, can you play with me?” or “Hey, let’s go out for coffee/wine/lunch/shopping/a movie/a walk” … these were my standard answers: “I have to work.”
+When I heard questions like, “Mommy, can you play with me?” or “Hey, let’s go out for coffee/wine/lunch/shopping/a movie/a walk”,… these were my standard answers: “I have to work.”
 “I’m too busy.”
 “I have a deadline.”
 “I really need to get this done first.”
 “I need to make a phone call/return this email/write this.”

 They couldn’t live the way they wanted anymore.
 They had serious regrets about the choices they’d made to that point.
 Once the pause button was pushed, there was only one choice ahead of them: Play.
 But it wasn’t the story they had had in mind.

-Because now it’s time to say yes to me – my creative side, my own writing (that I definitely don’t get paid for), my nose in a book, my walks with the dog, my hot tea in the mornings, my dates with my husband, and playing board games and pretend with the kids.
+Because now it’s time to say yes to me – my creative side, my own writing (that I definitely don’t get paid for), my nose in a book, my walks with the dog, my hot tea in the mornings, my dates with my husband, and playing board games and pretending with the kids.
 Be the Jill of MY trades.
 No one else can do that.

 It was going to be “yes” – an enthusiastic yes.
 A focused, happy, breathing-in-life, yes.